5GZORRO/issm/README.md

 ISSM runs on kubernetes.
 You can use [these instructions](https://github.com/5GZORRO/infrastructure/blob/master/docs/kubernetes.md) to provision such a one

-## Pre-requisite
+## Pre-requisites

 * Ensure you have kafka broker already installed.
 You can use [these instructions](https://github.com/5GZORRO/infrastructure/blob/master/docs/kafka.md) to provision such a one
 * Install argo and argo-events per [these instructions](docs/argo.md)
+* Install vertical slicer per [these instructions](docs/slicer.md)
 * Install discovery application per [these instructions](https://github.com/5GZORRO/Smart-Resource-and-Service-Discovery-application/blob/main/readme.txt)
+* Create kafka topic `issm-optimizer`:
+  * Log into ISSM Kafka container
+  * Invoke `/opt/kafka/bin/kafka-topics.sh --create --topic issm-optimizer --bootstrap-server localhost:9092`
-* Install optimizer service per [these instructions](https://github.com/5GZORRO/issm-optimizer/blob/master/README.md). **Ensure kafka topic `issm-optimizer` exists before running the service**
+* Install optimizer service per [these instructions](https://github.com/5GZORRO/issm-optimizer/blob/master/README.md)
-* Install vertical slicer per [these instructions](docs/slicer.md)

-## Deploy the service
+## Deploy

 Deploying the service comprises these two steps: